asadalam/FINN_MatrixVector_RTL/proj/sim/README.md

 Finally, the output of the DUT and behavorial model are compared for error checking

+To run the sumulation, say the following on a Linux terminal:

+- vivado -mode batch -source mvau_vivado.tcl

 ### Simulation files: mvau_files.prj
 This file contains all files needed for simulation.
 Can be edited in future for adding/removing more files (for e.g., other versions of test benches).